 If someone is diagnosed with COVID-19, they can mark themselves as infected in the health tracking app.
 Every day, your iPhone will download a new anonymous database of those with verified cases and check it against the beacons stored on your device.
 If you crossed paths in the last 14 days, you’d get a notification saying that you might have been exposed to COVID-19, and the app will guide you through the next steps.

-The Exposure Logging feature is not enabled by default, and to enable it, you need to install a supported health tracking app (from your local public health organization).
-That said, you can go in and disable the feature (and delete the exposure log) at any time.
+The Exposure Logging feature is not enabled by default, and to enable it, you need to install a tracking app (from your local public health organization.)
+That said, you can go in and disable the feature at any time.

 To get started, open the “Settings” app on your iPhone and select “Exposure Notifications.”
 You’ll find it in the block of settings that begins with “General” and ends with “Privacy.”